-- 1. Physical education services, specially designed if necessary, are made available to every student with a disability receiving a FAPE, - 2.
-Each student with a disability must be afforded the opportunity to participate in the regular physical education program available to nondisabled students unless: - a.
+- 1. Physical education services, specially designed if necessary, must be made available to every student with a disability receiving a FAPE, unless Walden enrolls students without disabilities and does not provide physical education to students without disabilities in the same grades. - 2.
+Each student with a disability must be afforded the opportunity to participate in the regular physical education program available to students who are nondisabled unless: - a.
 The student is enrolled full time in a separate facility; or - b.
 The student needs specially designed physical education, as prescribed in the student's IEP. - 3.
-Walden is responsible for specially designed physical education (e.g., adapted PE) if it is prescribed in a student's IEP, by providing the services directly or by making arrangements for those services to be provided through other public or private programs. - 4.
-Walden is responsible for the education of a student with a disability who is enrolled in a separate facility and must ensure the student receives appropriate physical education services.
+If specially designed physical education (e.g., adapted physical education) is prescribed in a student's IEP, the LEA responsible for the education of that student must provide the services directly or make arrangements for those services to be provided through other public or private programs. - 4.
+Walden responsible for the education of a student with a disability who is enrolled in a separate facility must ensure that the student receives appropriate physical education services.PE.

-III.L.
-ASSISTIVE TECHNOLOGY (34 CFR § 300.105; R277-495; RULES III.M.)
+III.L.ASSISTIVE TECHNOLOGY (34 CFR § 300.105; R277-495; RULES III.M.)

-- Walden must ensure assistive technology devices or assistive technology services, or both, are made available to a student with a disability if required as a part of the student's:
+- 1. Walden must ensure that assistive technology devices or assistive technology services, or both, are made available to a student with a disability if required as a part of the student's:

 - a.
 Special education,

 - b.
 Related services, or

 - c.
 Supplementary aids and services.